hammerheim-game/hammerheim-rules/5-warbands.md

 providing much needed additional firepower in a fight.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: A Son of the Gun may be equipped with weapons and armour chosen from the Guardsmen equipment list.
+Weapons/Armor: A Son of the Gun may be equipped with weapons and armor chosen from the Guardsmen equipment list.

 0-5 Guardsmen